JOAO PEDRO HESPANHA @ UCSB

 Jason Isaacs, PhD 2012, BS from Eastern Kentucky University, Richmond, currently a postdoctoral fellow at the University of California, Santa Barbara, CA (as of Mar.
 2013).

 Duarte Antunes, PhD 2011 from Inst.
-Superior Técnico, Lisbon, Portugal (co-advised with Prof. Carlos Silvestre), Licenciature (5 year degree) and MS degrees in Electrical and Computer Engineering, currently at a Postdoctoral Fellow at Eindhoven University of Technology, The Netherlands (as of Mar.
+Superior Técnico, Lisbon, Portugal (co-advised with Prof. Carlos Silvestre), Licenciature (5 year degree) and MS degrees in Electrical and Computer Engineering, currently Assistant Professor at Eindhoven University of Technology, The Netherlands (as of Sep.
 2013)

 Alexandre Mesquita, PhD 2010, Undergraduate Degree in Electrical Engineering 2006 (Divisão de Engenharia Eletrônica, Instituto Tecnológico de Aeronáutica - ITA), currently Assistant Professor at the Federal University of Minas Gerais, Brazil (as of Mar.
 2013).